+Can orthotics improve your running performance?
+The simple answer is yes!
+This article will reveal some of the myths, misconceptions and benefits of orthotics, and inevitably how the correct orthotic may improve your performance on the track, trail or road.
 Many years of research and studies have shown how correct foot and ankle biomechanics can significantly cause an increase in power output and prevent the rate of injuries in competitive and recreational athletes by increasing muscle efficiency and decreasing excessive joint forces.

 However, what the research doesn’t highlight is when orthotics have a negative effect on biomechanics and what style of orthotics generally cause a positive result, negative result or no effect at all.
 Those with experience with orthotics may already have their mind made up about the pros and/or cons based on their own personal experiences.
 For the rest of us, here is some background information:

 First things first – what is an orthotic?
 My simple definition is that an orthotic is a device that is meant to create a positive biomechanical change or provide accommodation for the prevention or treatment of injury.

+However, what you may not know is how many different styles and adjustments of orthotics there are.
 Orthotics are generally branded into two main categories; “off the shelf ” or “custom made”.
 Generally made from EVA foam, an off-the-shelf orthotic can be given by anyone and may be beneficial for some patients, though it is often over prescribed for others.
 Although there are many brands of off-the-shelf orthotic and it is possible to make tweaks to certain models here and there, the shape and density generally come pre- determined.